-- Most importantly, your baby will know that you love her!
+- Most importantly, your baby will know that you love them!

 Even if you don’t think you’re a great singer, no worries!
 Your baby doesn’t mind.
-As she ages, you’ll start to notice how singing can be a valuable tool in stimulating other areas of development.
+As they age, you’ll start to notice how singing can be a valuable tool in stimulating other areas of development.
 Happy singing!

 - Carlton, E.B.
 (2000).
 Learning through music: The support of brain research.
 Child Care Exchange 133 (May/June): 53–56.